 He lives in Philadelphia with his wife and two loving, energetic, and fun sons.

 Nina Chen joined the Welcoming Center in 2013 after a lengthy corporate career as an employee benefits lawyer at the Philadelphia law firm Montgomery McCracken; a recruiter with an executive search firm Salveson Stetson Group; and a partner at Mercer, a global human resource consulting firm.

 As a child of Chinese immigrants who realized success after coming to the U.S., Nina is excited to be a part of a vibrant organization dedicated to helping other immigrant families realize the American Dream.

 Janice Darab oversees the general operations of the office and is also an assistant to the President and CEO.
 Born and raised in Philadelphia, she is a graduate of Ursinus College, and was a computer programmer and systems analyst before retiring from the workforce to raise her twin sons.

 Janice is an active member of the Spina Bifida Association of the Delaware Valley where she served on the Board of Directors for over 20 years, including eight years as President.

-Lina Duffy works on marketing and communications at the Welcoming Center.
+Lina Duffy works on external communications at the Welcoming Center.
 She is particularly fascinated by the space where communications and technology meet.
 Before moving to the United States, Lina worked in marketing and PR in Singapore, where she is originally from.
 She is fluent in English and Bengali.

 If you want to share your thoughts about the Welcoming Center website or social media, want to collaborate on a story, or have any other questions, get in touch!